A. Pillar 3 Disclosure

 This introduces public disclosure of qualitative and quantitative information and is aimed to encourage market discipline by providing market participants access to key information on a firm’s capital, risk exposures and risk management processes.

-No omissions have been made on the grounds that the relevant information is propriety or confidential.
+No omissions have been made on the grounds that the relevant information is proprietary or confidential.
 Certain information has been omitted on the ground that it is immaterial (see the section headed “Items omitted from the Pillar 3 Disclosures”).

 2. Scope and application

 Polygon is authorised and regulated by the FCA and as such is subject to minimum capital requirements, based on its categorization as a BIPRU firm.

 Polygon does not form part of a consolidation group for prudential purposes.
 Polygon was authorised by the Financial Services Authority from 4 May 2011 and became authorised by the FCA on 1 April 2013.

 3. Risk Management and the Risk Management Process

 Polygon is governed by an Executive Committee.
 The Risk Committee and Infrastructure Committee report to the Executive Committee and with their input the Executive Committee determines the business strategy and risk appetite for Polygon.
 The Executive Committee includes Polygon’s Chief Executive Officer (“CEO”).

 For various reasons, the Executive Committee considers that from a regulatory capital perspective, Polygon is a relatively low risk organization.
 For example, Polygon holds no client assets, nor does it take proprietary positions.